View Betty Ricker's Obituary on limaohio.com and share memories

 Betty was born on June 23, 1926, in Williamsport, OH, to the late Greer and Ruth {Cramer} Gibson.
 On December 22, 1974, she married Norman Ricker, who preceded her in death on December 27, 2001.

-Betty was employed as a hair stylist.
-She enjoyed camping at Lake Erie, dancing, playing cards bowling and gardening.
+Betty was employed as a hair stylist at Ida Louise, Char-Lyns, Westgate House of Styles, Clip Joint, and Sharon's Shop House of Styles, where she retired.
+Betty took great pride in keeping her customers happy all through her 50+ years of being a hair stylist.
+She enjoyed camping at Lake Erie, dancing, playing cards, fishing, bowling and gardening, where she was very proud of her flowers.
+She enjoyed having family holiday dinners and babysitting her grandkids.

-She is survived by her daughter, Linda Biller; two sons: Rickey Daniels and Steve Whitacker; nine grandchildren; twenty great-grandchildren; and brother, Todd Gibson.
+She is survived by her daughter, Linda (David) Daniels Biller; two sons: Rickey Daniels and Steve Whitaker; 9 grandchildren, 20 great-grandchildren, 4 great-great-grandchildren, brother, Todd Gibson, 5 step-children, 9 step-grandchildren, 12 step-great-grandchildren, and her dog Sami.

 She was preceded in death by her husband; parents; son, Gary Daniels; five brothers: Dick, Bill, Emmett, Art and Jack; and three sisters: Norma, Opal and Anna.